mkloubert/vscode-kanban/README.md

 * now you can edit and debug there
 * commit your changes to your new branch and sync it with your forked GitHub repo
 * make a [pull request](https://github.com/mkloubert/vscode-kanban/pulls)

+The complete API documentation can be found [here](https://mkloubert.github.io/vscode-kanban/).

 ## Related projects [[&uarr;](#table-of-contents)]